Drug driving and medicine: advice for healthcare professionals

 Information to help healthcare professionals understand changes to drug driving laws and what this means for patients.

-- unlike the existing offence of driving whilst impaired by a drug, the new offence has a statutory 'medical defence' to protect those patients who may test positive for certain specified drugs taken in accordance with the advice of a healthcare professional and the patient information leaflet that accompanies the medicine.
+- explaining the new legislation, including the statutory 'medical defence' available to patients who have taken their medicine in accordance with the advice of a healthcare professional and the information contained in the leaflet accompanying the medicine and

 There is a problem